 ‘Catch me if you can’ politics

 It is hard to hit a moving target.
 This seems to be current policy in Holyrood and the Brexit process.
-The SNP Scottish Government Yesterday the SNP Scottish Government supported a Bill to ban smacking of children and to criminalise parents who smack their children.
-Today the SNP Government published a Bill to begin the …
+The SNP Scottish Administration Yesterday the SNP Scottish administration supported a Bill to ban smacking of children and to criminalise parents who smack their children.
+Today the SNP administration published a Bill to begin the …

 When did BBC Question Time last change your mind?